Jehu-class landing craft: History

 The new class of landing craft was ordered in October 2012 to supplement the existing Uisko and Jurmo classes as part of a project to improve the performance and equipment of the coastal troops.
 The cost for the first batch of 12 boats was about 34 million euro.

 U701 operated from the dock of HMS Albion during exercises in May 2021.

+In April 2022, it was announced that the Lithuanian Navy will acquire Jehu-class patrol boats from Finland.

 General characteristics

-Jehu-class boats are 19.9 m long and 4.3 m wide, and have a draught of 1.1 m.
+The Jehu-class boats are 19.9 m long and 4.3 m wide, and have a draught of 1.1 m.
 Their displacement at full load is 32 tons.
 The boats are powered by two Scania DI16 007 diesel engines, each with an output of 900 hp, driving two Rolls-Royce 40A3 water jets.
 This gives the boats a maximum speed in excess of 40 kn and a cruising speed of 35 kn at full load.
 The boats have an aluminium hull and a superstructure made of composite materials, and offer a ballistic protection which is at same level or even exceeds that of the Patria Pasi APC.

 Served by a crew of six (two professional officers and four conscripts), the Jehu-class boats are designed to transport 25 troops in the enclosed cabin.
 In addition to landing and combat operations, the boats can be quickly converted for medical and evacuation tasks as well as act as command launches.
 The onboard amenities for the crew include a microwave oven, water boiler and a water toilet as well as heating and air conditioning systems.

 For combat operations, the Jehu-class boats are armed with a Saab Trackfire Remote Weapon Station fitted with either 12.7 mm NSV machine gun or a 40 mm Heckler & Koch GMG grenade machine gun, and a coaxial 7.62 mm PKM machine gun.
 In addition, the boats have pedestals for two crew-operated NSV machine guns.
 In future, the modular construction allows fitting of naval mine rails or a light anti-ship missile system.